 This site uses taxonomic assignment for visualization (use OTUs instead).

-This version of VAMPS is being phased out in favor of the new re-write of the VAMPS code which is located at https://vamps2.mbl.edu.
+June-2019 This version of VAMPS is Obsolete.
+Please use the new version of the VAMPS which is located at https://vamps2.mbl.edu.

 Your account credentials are the same on both sites.

-The php code from this site is no longer being maintained and the sequence data is not updated as frequently as the new site so you may find slight differences in the data as well.
+The php code from this site is no longer maintained and the sequence data is not being updated.

 VAMPS is an integrated collection of tools for researchers to visualize and analyze data for microbial population structures and distributions.
 For more information on the VAMPS project, visit our VAMPS Overview page.